 - Situations where inspections are not possible in person may indicate a scam

 - If the property ‘owner’ fails to turn up for scheduled inspections and/or meetings with you, this is another red flag

 To protect your listings, you should set up Google Alerts on all of your property listings.
 Once set up, you’ll receive a notification anytime your listing address is mentioned on the Internet.

 When scammers lift real estate listings from the Internet, they also often lift the names, images and even license numbers of real estate agents.
 It’s worthwhile to set up Google Alerts for your name as well, just in case this identity theft occurs.

-The National Association of REALTORS® (NAR) also recommends setting up alerts via a website called If This, Then That.
+The NAR (NAR) also recommends setting up alerts via a website called If This, Then That.
 The website enables you to set up alerts for properties you have listed.
 If they appear on sites such as Craiglist – which won’t always show up in Google Alerts – you’ll know about it.
-For detailed information on how to set up these alerts, check out this video from NAR.

 Another positive thing real estate agents can do is to educate others, so they don’t fall victim to a rental scam.
 For example, advise clients that you’ll never ask them to pay money via a link in an email.
 Clearly communicate any changes to normal property inspection practices arising from COVID-19 to potential renters.
 In many states, in-person inspections are still allowed during the pandemic, just with extra safety measures in place around social distancing and cleaning protocols.

 Ensure You Have Adequate Insurance Coverage